AlaBouali/bane/bane/README.md

 <!-- Utils/pager Directory -->
 <li><a href="https://github.com/AlaBouali/bane/tree/master/bane/utils/pager#Cookies_Manager-class">Cookies_Manager :</a> provides methods for managing HTTP cookies.</li>
+<li><a href="https://github.com/AlaBouali/bane/tree/master/bane/utils/pager#FORMS_FILLER-class">FORMS_FILLER :</a> provides methods for filling HTML forms with data, including injecting payloads into form parameters.</li>
+<li><a href="https://github.com/AlaBouali/bane/tree/master/bane/utils/pager#FORMS_FINDER-class">FORMS_FINDER :</a> provides methods for extracting and parsing HTML forms from web pages.
+It offers methods for sorting inputs in forms and parsing forms from web pages. </li>
-<li><a href="https://github.com/AlaBouali/bane/tree/master/bane/utils/pager#FORMS_FILLER-class">FORMS_FILLER :</a> used for extracting and identifying file upload forms from HTML documents.
+<li><a href="https://github.com/AlaBouali/bane/tree/master/bane/utils/pager#FORM_FILE_UPLOAD-class">FORM_FILE_UPLOAD :</a> used for extracting and identifying file upload forms from HTML documents.
 It provides methods to retrieve these forms both from a list of dictionaries and from a URL with HTML content.</li>
-<li><a href="https://github.com/AlaBouali/bane/tree/master/bane/utils/pager#FORMS_FINDER-class">FORMS_FINDER :</a> provides methods for filling HTML forms with data, including injecting payloads into form parameters.</li>
-<li><a href="https://github.com/AlaBouali/bane/tree/master/bane/utils/pager#FORM_FILE_UPLOAD-class">FORM_FILE_UPLOAD :</a> provides methods for extracting and parsing HTML forms from web pages.
-It offers methods for sorting inputs in forms and parsing forms from web pages.</li>
 <li><a href="https://github.com/AlaBouali/bane/tree/master/bane/utils/pager#Pager_Interface-class">Pager_Interface :</a> provides various methods for web scraping and JavaScript code analysis.</li>
 <li><a href="https://github.com/AlaBouali/bane/tree/master/bane/utils/pager#RANDOM_GENERATOR-class">RANDOM_GENERATOR :</a> provides various static methods for generating random data, such as IP addresses, URLs, phone numbers, HTML input colors, and random dates.</li>
 <li><a href="https://github.com/AlaBouali/bane/tree/master/bane/utils/pager#LOGIN_FORM_FILLER-class">LOGIN_FORM_FILLER :</a> provides methods for working with login forms in web pages.
 It includes methods for getting a login form and setting its values for username and password.</li>